adevilde/power-grid-action-predictor/README.md

 This section describes the full workflow implemented in the project and explains how each step can be executed through the `Makefile`.
 Each stage corresponds to one of the core modules of the `power_grid_pred` package.

+## **2.0.
+Environment bootstrap (`make init`)**

+Before running any pipeline steps, create a dedicated virtual environment and install the project in editable mode:

+* `make init` — uses `uv` to create a Python 3.12 virtual environment under `.venv/`.
+Then it installs the pinned dependencies from `requirements.txt`, and installs `power_grid_pred` with `pip install -e .` so local code edits are immediately available.

+Activate `.venv/bin/activate` (or let your IDE use it automatically) before invoking other `make` targets to ensure the correct interpreter and dependencies are used everywhere.

 ## **2.1.
 Raw Data Generation (`generate_data.py`)**

 * Uses Grid2Op + LightSimBackend to simulate real grid operations